Revised Decree Orders of the 10th Generation Council of Dai

 Establishment of the Economy

-The Office of the Regent commissions Regency Mint of Orem, Utah to produce and issue .999 fine silver bullion coin and bar bearing the portrait of the Regent and the authority of the Dai Council for use within the general public as a medium of exchange and as a store of wealth amongst the general public in the denominations of one-quarter (1/4), one (1), and ten (10) Troy Ounces rounds or bars.
+The Office of the Regent commissions Regency Mint of Orem, Utah to produce and issue .925 Sterling silver bullion coin and bar for use within the community and the general public as a medium of exchange and as a store of wealth in the denominations of one-quarter (1/4), one (1), and ten (10) Troy Ounces rounds or bars.

 The general assigned value of one (1) Troy Ounce will be $25 U.S. The U.S. Silver Dollar is recognized to have an assigned value of three-quarters (3/4) Troy Ounce or $18.75.
 Certain 40% silver U.S. Half-Dollars will be recognized as having a value of (0.15) Troy Ounce or $3.85.